Hexagram Fifteen explains how humility brings the blessings of nature, heaven, and associates.

 The second line, yin, shows that it is okay to express humility, as long as it is sincere, and the person remains steadfast.

 The third line, yang, shows a hard working person who is humble.
-That person will be successful and others will follow his/her example.
+They will be successful and others will follow their example.

 The fourth line, yin, shows that humility is appropriate in every situation, since it brings out the best in other people.